deciduously/music/post.md

 Clearly, there isn't a black key between every white key - there must be a method to the madness.
 The piano is designed to play notes from a category of scales called [diatonic scales](https://en.wikipedia.org/wiki/Diatonic_scale), where the full range of an octave consists of five whole steps and two half steps.
 We can see this visually on the keyboard - it has the same 8-length whole/half step pattern all the way through.
 The distribution pattern begins on C, but the keyboard itself starts at A0 and ends at C8.
 A piano is thus designed because it can play music across the full range of diatonic scales.
 This is where we get those base 8 sequences - just start on a different note.

-That pattern, that the numbering system is based around, is the C [major scale](https://en.wikipedia.org/wiki/Major_scale).
+That base pattern is the C [major scale](https://en.wikipedia.org/wiki/Major_scale).
 Start at Middle C, the one highlighted in cyan above, and count up to the next C key, eight white keys to the left.
 Each time you skip a black key is a whole step and if the two white keys are adjacent it's a half step.
 These are the steps you get counting up to the next C, when the pattern repeats.
 This totals 12 semitones per octave:

 ```txt
 whole, whole, half, whole, whole, whole, half